Instagram is a mobile photo editing and sharing app that saw its user base reach 600 million in December 2016.

 3. Don’t post too often

-And remember, you can use apps like PicFrame to include several snaps in one Instagram.
+And remember, you can use apps like PicFrame to include several pics in one Instagram.
 Just be sure the images are related and the impact is magnified (rather than splintered) when you use a collage.

 4. Choose an account name that’s the same as your Twitter handle